Track your nutrition and health goals

 Values for dry roasted kala chana.
 Track your exact intake using the Hint app.

 A 100-gram serving of roasted kala chana offers about 279 kcal.
-A typical snack portion (30 grams / 1 handful) contains 84 kcal.
+A typical snack portion (30 grams / 1 handful) has just 84 kcal.

 | Roasted Chana Quantity | Roasted Chana Calories (kcal) |